Sjyhne/MapAI-Competition/team_fundator/README.md

     sh prepare_data.sh

 The script `reclassify_data.sh` reclassifies the masks with building edges and regions in-between two adjacent buildlings as separate classes.
+We call this dataset `mapai_reclassified`.

 ## Training